QuantEcon/lecture-python-programming.myst/lectures/jax_intro.md

 type(a)
 ```

-Even scalar-valued maps on arrays are of type `DeviceArray`:
+Even scalar-valued maps on arrays return objects of type `DeviceArray`:

 ```{code-cell} ipython3
 jnp.sum(a)